drewsview34/Lab40103wordGuessGame/README.md

 Developer: Andrew Hinojosa

-Contributors: ???
+Contributors: Jason Few

-Actual Time to complete: ???
+Actual Time to complete: 11 Hours

 * User must create a new project in Visual Studio.
 * User must create a README.md by adding new file in Solution Explorer.